Flu Shots

 The best way to protect yourself from getting the flu is to receive a flu shot.
 The vaccine is safe and effective.
 The Johnson County Department of Health and Environment encourages everyone over the age of six months to get the flu shot.

 JCDHE is a Vaccines for Children Program (VFC) provider.
-The program provides free vaccines to children ages 18 and younger with an administration fee.
+The program provides free vaccines to children ages 18 and younger with a $20 administration fee per vaccine.
 Find out if your child is eligible for the VFC program.

 Walk-In Clinic Hours